 You'll be using the lap-shoulder belt.
 See the earlier part about the top strap if the child restraint has one.
+Be sure to follow the instructions that came with the child restraint.
+Secure the child in the child restraint when and as the instructions say.

-- Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+- 1. Put the restraint on the seat. - 2.
+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.